newrelic-experimental/newrelic-agent-operator/README.md

 kubectl apply -f config/samples/
 ```

+### Update newrelic-agent-operator
-2. Build and push your image to the location specified by `IMG`:
+1. Build and push your image to the location specified by `IMG`:

 ```sh
 make docker-build docker-push IMG=<some-registry>/newrelic-agent-operator:tag
 ```

-3. Deploy the controller to the cluster with the image specified by `IMG`:
+2. Deploy the controller to the cluster with the image specified by `IMG`:

 ```sh
 make deploy IMG=<some-registry>/newrelic-agent-operator:tag